 The Weil team

 The Weil London team was led by Restructuring partner Andrew Wilkinson, Banking partner Paul Stewart and Corporate partner James Harvey.
-They were assisted by Restructuring counsel Lindsay Merritt; Restructuring associates James Ekwem, Valean Gherendi, Aziz Abdul and Harriet Fielding; Banking counsel Mae Morter and associate Cynthia Gao; Litigation counsel Matthew Akers; Corporate counsel Tomasz Rodzoch and associate Daniel Johnstone; and Tax partner Jenny Doak and associate Oliver Rosshandler.
+They were assisted by Restructuring counsel Lindsay Merritt; Restructuring associates James Ekwem, Valean Gherendi, and Aziz Abdul; Banking counsel Mae Morter and associate Cynthia Gao; Litigation counsel Matthew Akers; Corporate counsel Tomasz Rodzoch and associate Daniel Johnstone; and Tax partner Jenny Doak and associate Oliver Rosshandler.

 The Weil New York team was led by Restructuring partners Matt Barr and Sunny Singh; Tax partner Kimberly Blanchard and assisted by Restructuring counsel Debora Hoehne and associates Aly Paddock and Daphne Papadatos.

 Founded in 1931, Weil, Gotshal & Manges LLP has been a preeminent provider of legal services for more than 80 years.
 With approximately 1,100 lawyers in offices on three continents, Weil has been a pioneer in establishing a geographic footprint that has allowed the Firm to partner with clients wherever they do business.
 The Firm’s four departments, Corporate, Litigation, Restructuring, and Tax, Executive Compensation & Benefits, and more than two dozen practice groups are consistently recognized as leaders in their respective fields.